 Unit # Designation(s) / Acres Map(s) / MTRS Management Intent Description F012N010W, F012N012W that they will be conveyed to the state.
 The land is located within: (F012N010W, F011N012W, F010N011W, F011N010W, F011N009W, F010N011W, and F010N010W).
 T-64a Se 19,557 Map 3-2(c) F011N011W Land disposals are appropriate during the planning period.
 These are to follow the requirements of the Remote Recreational Cabin Site program (AS 38.05.600).
 Within the two subunits that constitute this unit parcels should be 5 to 20 acres in size.
 It is intended that up to 140 parcels or 2800 acres be conveyed.
 At least 80% of the area of these subunits should remain as open space; it is intended that current vegetation be retained in the areas of open space.
 This state land is to be retained for the purpose of supporting the State's land disposal program.
 The following stipulations apply: 1) A 300' vegetative buffer applies to the Yukon River.
 Except for access, this buffer shall be maintained in the current vegetated condition, 2) access is to be maintained on trails within the unit that have provided traditional means of access for the public, 3) prior to or concurrent with the preparation of a Preliminary Decision, impacts to habitat and traditional use patterns are to be evaluated, and 4) disposals should avoid moose wintering areas if present; consult with ADF&G. See Chapter 2 for specific development guidelines.
-Unit is affected by Leasehold Location Order #33.
-This unit consists of two sub-units which are characterized by mixed topography and border the Yukon river.
-Vegetation is varied and consists of deciduous, evergreen and mixed forests, shrubs, and wetlands along the Yukon River.
-Cultural resources are present in this unit.
-The Dalton Highway and Trans-Alaska Pipeline System are situated immediately to the east and there are several small local roads in the area, but not providing access to the two subunits.
-This is a moose wintering area.
-Duck, geese and brown bear are also present in this unit.
-There are unnamed trails in this unit that provide access to the Yukon River and privately owned parcels along the river.
-T-64b Se Map 3-2(c) F012N010W Land disposals (subdivision or pre-surveyed lots) are appropriate during the planning period.
+Unit is affected by Leasehold Location Order #33. the east and there are several small local roads in the area, but not T-64b Se Map 3-2(c) F012N010W Land disposals (subdivision or pre-surveyed lots) are appropriate during the planning period.
 Within this unit, parcel size should be approximately 5 to 20 acres in size.
 It is intended that no more than 160 parcels (lots) or 1600 acres be offered.
 At least 30% and preferably up to 43% of the unit shall remain as open space; current vegetation should be retained in the areas of open space.
 This state land is to be retained for the purpose of supporting the State's land disposal program.
 The following stipulations apply: 1) A 300' vegetative buffer applies to the Yukon River.
 Except for access, this buffer shall be maintained in current vegetated condition, 2) access is to be maintained on trails within the unit that have provided traditional means of access for the public, 3) prior to or concurrent with the preparation of a Preliminary Decision, impacts to habitat and traditional use patterns are to be evaluated, and 4) disposals should avoid moose wintering areas if present; consult with ADF&G. See Chapter 2 for specific development guidelines.
 Unit is affected by Leasehold Location Order #33.
 This unit is situated immediately south of the Yukon River on mixed topography, which consists of both level and hilly terrain.
 The Dalton Highway and Trans-Alaska Pipeline System are situated immediately to the west, and a local road, emanating from the Dalton Highway, provides access to the unit.